-Pre-requisite: Individualized Education Program (IEP) and TIDES Placement Page.
+Prerequisite: Individualized Education Program (IEP) and TIDES Placement Page

-001 TEAM BASED LEARNING (TBL)
+001 TEAM BASED LEARNING (TBL) 6 credits

 Program Goal: The goal of TBL is to include students in regular education classrooms and in activities beyond the school day at Hull High School as often as appropriate for the individual student.
 The program affords students with significant needs full access to the general curriculum in the least restrictive environment within their community.
+Not offered in 2023-2024.
+Offered through co-taught classrooms.